LGR2/LGRblog/content/post/Poem No.3.md

 ## Dumplings

 Conscripted and armed with a rolling pin, \
-I was all hers as we made dumplings.
-Press \
+I followed orders as we made dumplings. \
-The dough flat—semiquavers, legato—\
+Press the dough flat—keep quick rhythm, legato—\
-Stacking discs into pagodas: soft bliss.
+And stack discs into pagodas: her bliss.

 I watched her fingertips guide each wrapping\
 into their delicate first kiss, sealing\